Janoz-NL/RL2MQTT/README.md

 ### Console

 Configuration can also be done in the console (F6).
 Change server settings using `rl2mqtt_server "mqtt://localhost:1883"`.
-When you use a standard port without SSL only an IP address is enough.
+When you use a standard port without SSL, only an IP address is enough.
 Optionaly you can also configure a username and password with `rl2mqtt_username "user"` and `rl2mqtt_password "password"` when nescesary.